 I bought some fabric a few weeks ago to make a table runner.
-Princess saw it & asked if I was going to use it to make her a pretty dress.
+Maggie saw it & asked if I was going to use it to make her a pretty dress.
 I told her there wasn’t enough but that I would take her to the fabric store and let her pick out her own fabric to make a dress.

 Now I have a confession.
-At the time, I had absolutely no intention of making Princess a dress.
+At the time, I had absolutely no intention of making Maggie a dress.
 It was one of those things I just said to appease her, assuming she would forget all about it in a matter of minutes.

 Well guess what?